qdelcourte/mtg-horde/RULES.md

 * The Survivors are a group of one or more players, who can use any pre-built deck of their choosing.
 * The Survivors have a shared life total, which starts at 20 for each player (eg: 1 player = 20 life, 2 players = 40 life, etc)

+### Win condition

+The first player to decrease the life to 0 or below of the other one is the winner.

 ## Steps

 ### Setup